|

 of the extremely intelligent

-women we have known have also been remarkably attractive.
-This is a simple
+women I have known have also been remarkably attractive.
+This

 statement, but has become so

-hard for most people to comprehend that we will say it again: the vast majority of the extremely
+hard for most people to comprehend that I'll say it again: the vast majority of the extremely

 whether this has